THE CORE PROGRAM

 During our fully funded Core Programs, CPR provides an in depth, custom oriented research schedule, directed by a local CPR host.
 Each program lasts for up to six days per city, and encompasses 3 to 5 cities.
 Merging academia with on site research, CPR local hosts welcome the groups with an intensive program that includes readings and classes about local history, arts and culture, as well as studio visits and other local art institutions and endeavors.
 During the Core Program, CPR curators-in-residence are required to present and discuss articles, papers, and essays related to their daily visits.

 In addition to the Core Program, one curator-in-residence will be awarded funds of up to USD 10,000 based on proposal to produce an exhibit in his or her city of origin, with at least one artist from each visited city.
 CPR will also publish a catalogue giving introduction to other proposed projects as well as info about the completed program.

-CPR Core Programs are fully funded; we provide round-trip airfares, accommodation and local transport.
+CPR Core Programs are fully funded and free of charge.